allegroai/clearml-docs/docs/clearml_serving/clearml_serving_tutorial.md

 ClearML serving instances send serving statistics (count/latency) automatically to Prometheus and Grafana can be used to visualize and create live dashboards.

-The default docker-compose installation is preconfigured with Prometheus and Grafana, do notice that by default data/ate of both containers is *not* persistent.
+The default docker-compose installation is preconfigured with Prometheus and Grafana.
+Notice that by default data/ate of both containers is *not* persistent.
 To add persistence, we recommend adding a volume mount.

 You can also add many custom metrics on the input/predictions of your models.
 Once a model endpoint is registered, adding custom metric can be done using the CLI.

 For example, assume the mock scikit-learn model is deployed on endpoint `test_model_sklearn`, you can log the requests inputs and outputs (see examples/sklearn/preprocess.py example):

 ```bash